 Case Summary

-In 1963, the U.S. Supreme Court issued an 8-1 opinion in favor of the plaintiffs, striking down Georgia's use of the "county unit" system as unconstitutional under the 14th Amendment's Equal Protection Clause.
-The Court's ruling hinged upon the majority's recognition, for the first time, of the "one person, one vote" principle as a constitutional standard in voting rights and apportionment cases.
-The majority opinion explained that the concept of "political equality" underpinning the Declaration of Independence, the 15th, 17th, and 19th Amendments, and prior court rulings, can only be understood as requiring the one person, one vote standard because such a principle is necessary to ensure the equality of voting power is not unconstitutionally evaded.
+- On March 18, 1963, the U.S. Supreme Court struck down the county unit system as unconstitutional, recognizing “one person, one vote” as a 14th Amendment constitutional principle for the first time.
+It explained the concept of “political equality” underpinning the Declaration of Independence, the 15th, 17th, and 19th Amendments, and prior court decisions could only be understood as requiring that equality of voting power is not unconstitutionally evaded.

 Significance: Recognized, for the first time, the constitutional principle of "one person, one vote" as a guiding standard for election law and apportionment cases.